vert-x/mod-unzip/README.md

-# Vert.x Gradle Template
+# Vert.x Unzip Module

-Template project for creating a Vert.x module with a Gradle build.

-Clone this and adapt it to easily develop Vert.x modules using Gradle as your build tool.
+Simple worker module that given the file name of a zip file, unzips it to a temp directory or a specified directory and returns the filename in a Json message

+## Configuration

+Fields:

-By default this module contains a simple Java verticle which listens on the event bus and responds to `ping!` messages with `pong!`.
+`address`: The address on the event bus where to listen for messages

-This template also shows you how to write tests in Java, Groovy, Ruby and Python

-See the [build script](build.gradle) for the list of useful tasks
+## Usage

+Send a Json message to `address`.

+Fields:

+* `zipFile`: Mandatory.
+Name of a zip file to unzip.
+It must exist
+* `destDir`: Optional.
+Name of directory to unzip the file to.
+If not specified a temp directory will be generated.
+The destDir will be created if it does not exist already.
+* `deleteZip`: Optional.
+Boolean.
+If `true` then the zip file will be deleted afterwards.
+Default is `false`.